DevoLearn/Education/JOSS/Manuscript.md

 # Summary
 Extracting metadata from microscopic videos/images have been one of the key steps in the process of finding emerging patterns from various biological processes.
 There have been many attempts to develop segmentation tools for cell shape and location [1-3].
 In particular, cell tracking methodologies provide quantitative summaries of cell centroid positions within an embryo [4].
 Our pre-trained model (Devolearn) aims to speed up this process of collecting metadata by using robust deep learning models that can be used through a high level API.
 Devolearn’s primary focus is the _Caenorhabditis elegans_ embryo and specifically on the early embryogenesis process.
 This builds upon desired functionality that was first proposed by the DevoWorm group in [5].
 Below are some of the capabilities of the DevoLearn model.

-* **segments images/videos of the _C. elegans_ embryo** and extract the centroids of the cells and save them into a CSV file.
+* **Segments images/videos of the _C. elegans_ embryo** and extract the centroids of the cells and save them into a CSV file.

-* **estimating the population of cells of various lineages within the _C. elegans_ embryo** and upon user request generates plots of the data.
+* **Estimating the population of cells of various lineages within the _C. elegans_ embryo** and upon user request generates plots of the data.

-* **generating images of the _C. elegans_ embryo with a Generative Adversarial Network (GAN)** and provides support for extracting so-called _meta-features_.
+* **Generating images of the _C. elegans_ embryo with a Generative Adversarial Network (GAN) (beta)** and provides support for extracting so-called _meta-features_.
 The current version of DevoLearn (0.2.0) also supports bulk generation of images.

 DevoLearn has been made available as an open-source module, available on PyPi ([link](https://pypi.org/project/devolearn/)).
 All the deep-learning models used in devolearn are built and trained on PyTorch, the PyPI package (https://pypi.org/project/devolearn/) itself does not contain the model files, but the models are downloaded automatically once the user imports the model class from the package.

 ## Technical Details
-As a pre-trained model, DevoLearn 0.2.0 is optimized to segment and analyze high-resolution microscopy images such as those acquired using light sheet microscopy.
+DevoLearn 0.2.0 is optimized to segment and analyze high-resolution microscopy images such as those acquired using light sheet microscopy.
 Additionally, the possibility of time-series prediction allows us to capture features related to cellular- and organism-level movement.
 DevoLearn 0.2.0 uses a ResNet18 architecture to build a pre-trained model of the shape features structure inherent in a microscopy image.
 Data from the WormImage database [6] is used to train the model for _C. elegans_ embryogenesis.
 The EPIC data set [7] is used to extract metadata needed to construct labels for individual cells and validate the input data.

 ## Statement of Need
 Devolearn (0.2.0) is a python package that aims to automate the process of collecting metadata from videos/images of the _C. elegans_ embryo with the help of deep learning models (Figure 1).
 This would enable researchers/enthusiasts to analyse features from videos/images at scale without having to annotate their data manually.
 There are a number of pre-trained models which are already in use in different contexts, but options are fewer within the unique feature space of developmental biology, in particular.
 Devolearn aims not just to fix this issue, but also work on other aspects around developmental biology with species-specific models.